Is the Shopify to WooCommerce Migration a Simple Task?

 - Backup your Shopify site

-- If you don’t want to use a migration app, export your Shopify data and import it into WooCommerce
+- Download Cart2Cart, or, if you don’t want to use a migration app, export your Shopify data and import it into WooCommerce

 - Review your site and data